Fall 2026 Teaching Effectiveness Institute

 Will lunch be provided?
 Updated

-No, lunch will not be provided.
-If you plan to attend both the morning and afternoon sessions, you may bring your own lunch and eat it in the Regency Room.
+No, lunch will not be provided due to budgetary constraints and institutional restrictions.
+If you plan to attend both the morning and afternoon sessions, you may bring your own lunch and eat it in the room where the institute is held.
 Check out the NIU Campus Dining website for information on which on-campus dining locations will be open the day of the institute (note that several locations will be closed due to the summer break).

 Contact Us